psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 PROLOGUE.

 I.
-Patrick : O noble Oisín, son of the king,
+Patrick: O noble Oisín, son of the king,
 Whose deeds men sing this day in song !
 Thy grief abate and to us relate
-By what strange fate thou hast lived so long !
+By what strange fate thou hast lived so long!

 II.
-Oisín : O Patrick, here's the tale for thee,
+Oisín: O Patrick, here's the tale for thee,
 Tho' sad to me its memories old —
 'Twas after Gavra — I mind me well,
-The field where fell my Oscar bold !
+The field where fell my Oscar bold!

 THE LAY: